 "Very well then, I expect great things from you when you return."

 Seemingly satisfied with Debora's supplication, Elizabeth expertly uttered an incantation.

 Gwen felt yet another jolt of shrieking premonition sending slivers of shivery frost up her spine.
 She watched helplessly as an orb appeared beside her head, rapidly expanding to encompass her body.
 As the inky darkness touched her skin, she felt enveloped in something viscous and expansive, like dipping one's feet into a vat of oil.

-She opened her mouth to scream when the darkness finally reached her face, but in the blackness of the void, not even her own whimpering was audible.
+She opened her mouth to shout and yell when the darkness finally reached her face, but in the deep dark of the bible-black Void, who would hear her scream?

 Walken and Ferris flinched as Gwen and Debora became enveloped in a lightless orb darker than black.
-When it rapidly shrunk with an audible ‘pop’, they were gone, leaving behind a smooth concavity in the stonework that looked as though it had been carved out by master stonemasons.
+When it rapidly shrunk with an audible "Pop", the duo was gone, leaving behind a smooth concavity in the stonework that looked as though it had been carved out by master stonemasons.

 "Well, have you seen enough?"
 Elizabeth's alluring, youthful face betrayed her aura, a nauseating wave of violence and slaughter that ripped from her like rising tidal water.
 "Are you ready to meet your maker?"

 "Back, fiend!"
 Walken ignored Elizabeth's goading.
 Instead, he forced his breathing to reach the optimum meditative cadence for mana retention.